MicrosoftDocs/fabric-docs/docs/data-engineering/spark-detail-monitoring.md

 - For Allocated, refers to the core situation that is allocated during the running of Spark application.
 - For Maximum instances, refers to the maximum number of cores allocated to the Spark application.
-- For Running, rfers to the actual number of cores used by the Spark application when it is running.
+- For Running, refers to the actual number of cores used by the Spark application when it is running.
 Click at a point in time while the spark application is running.
 You can see the running executor core allocation details at the bottom of the graph.

     :::image type="content" source="media\spark-detail-monitoring\running-executor-core-allocation-details.png" alt-text="Screenshot showing the running executor core allocation details." lightbox="media\spark-detail-monitoring\running-executor-core-allocation-details.png":::

 - For Idled, it is the number of unused cores while the Spark application is running.

-In some cases, at some time points the number of tasks may exceed the capacity of the executor cores (i.e., task numbers > total executor cores / spark.task.cpus).
+In some cases, at some time points the number of tasks might exceed the capacity of the executor cores (i.e., task numbers > total executor cores / spark.task.cpus).
 This is as expected, because there's time gap between a task marked as running and it is actually running on an executor core.
-So some tasks may be shown as running, but it does not run on any core.
+So some tasks might be shown as running, but it does not run on any core.

 Select the color icon to select or unselect the corresponding content in all graph.